Herefordopterus: Classification

-Herefordopterus is classified within the family Hughmilleriidae in the superfamily Pterygotioidea.
+Herefordopterus is classified within the family Herefordopteridae in the superfamily Pterygotioidea.'
 Originally, Herefordopterus was considered a species of Himantopterus, later it would be classified under Hughmilleria until it was reclassified in its own genus in 2006 by O. Erik Tetlie.
+Herefordopterus was previously classified as part of the Hughmilleriidae, but was reclassified in its own family by James Lamsdell in 2025.
+Lamsdell motivated the creation of a new family through both the unique ornamentation of the telson in Herefordopterus, and due to Herefordopterus not resolving in a monophyletic clade with Hughmilleria in phylogenetic analyses.'

 Herefordopterus and Hughmilleria shared a subtriangular carapace outline with the pterygotids and the wide telson and genital appendages of all three taxa were similar, although the genital appendages of Herefordopterus and Hughmilleria were more similar to those of Slimonia by the division of these into three segments, in contrast to the undivided morphology in the pterygotids.
 Still, Herefordopterus and Hughmilleria differ from pterygotids and slimonids by the presence of paired spines on the walking appendages, that along with the characteristics that Slimonia and Ciurcopterus share, suggest that the hughmilleriids are more distant from the pterygotids than Slimonia is.
 Within Hughmilleriidae, both genera possessed a marginal rim much broader anteriorly than posteriorly and spiniferous appendages, but Hughmilleria had 18-20 gnathobasic teeth on appendage VI, unlike Herefordopterus and the pterygotids, which had 12-13.
 Therefore, Herefordopterus is placed as the sister taxon (closest relative) of the clade of Slimonidae and Pterygotidae and a more derived form than Hughmilleria.

 The cladogram presented below, derived from a 2007 study by researcher O. Erik Tetlie, showcases the interrelationships between the pterygotioid eurypterids.